betsythefc/panini/README.md

-pINI
+panINI
 ====

-pINI (parse INI) is a bash ini parser that can display or set ini configurations files into variables.
+panINI (parse all INI) is a bash ini parser that can display or set ini configurations files into variables.

 Supports both Bash 3 & 4.